raspberrypilearning/3D-scene/en/step_3.md

 Below are some examples of **How to…**.
 You can use these if you need a reminder, or to understand blocks in more detail.

 --- task ---
-Add a backdrop of your choice.
-Don't worry too much as you can change it at any time as you develop your idea.

 Objects which are already drawn onto a backdrop cannot be programmed.
 Choose a simple backdrop with just a few or no objects drawn on it.
 This will give you more freedom as you go on to create sprites as part of your scenery in the next step.